rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 **Note!** To reproduce the results of this tutorial, use the public dataset with this GEO accession number: **[GSM1551550](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM1551550)**.

+HiCtool allows to process Hi-C data generated for one of the following species:

+- hg19
+- hg38
+- mm9
+- mm10
+- dm6
+- susScr2

 HiCtool allows to process Hi-C data generated using one or more of the following restriction enzymes:

 - HindIII